microsoft/code-with-engineering-playbook/docs/automated-testing/e2e-testing/README.md

 Following factors should be considered for building test cases:

 - For every scenario, one or more test cases should be created to test each and every functionality of the user functions.
-If possible, these test cases should be automated through the standard CI/CD build pipeline processes with the track of each successful and failed build in AzDO.
+If possible, these test cases should be automated through the standard CI/CD build pipeline processes with the track of each successful and failed build in the CICD pipeline.
 - Every single condition should be enlisted as a separate test case.

 ## Applying the E2E Testing